geerlingguy/ansible-role-logstash/README.md

 Whether configuration for local syslog file (defined as `logstash_local_syslog_path`) should be added to logstash.
 Set this to `false` if you are monitoring the local syslog differently, or if you don't care about the local syslog file.
 Other local logs can be added by your own configuration files placed inside `/etc/logstash/conf.d`.

+    logstash_enabled_on_boot: yes

+Set this to `no` if you don't want logstash to run on system startup.

 ## Other Notes

 If you are seeing high CPU usage from one of the `logstash` processes, and you're using Logstash along with another application running on port 80 on a platform like Ubuntu with upstart, the `logstash-web` process may be stuck in a loop trying to start on port 80, failing, and trying to start again, due to the `restart` flag being present in `/etc/init/logstash-web.conf`.
 To avoid this problem, either change that line to add a `limit` to the respawn statement, or set the `logstash-web` service to `enabled=no` in your playbook, e.g.: